model-checking/kani/README.md

 ```

 Kani will then prove that all valid inputs will produce acceptable outputs, without panicking or executing undefined behavior.
-You can learn more about how to use Kani with [by following the Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html).
+You can learn more about how to use Kani [by following the Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html).

 ## Security
 See [SECURITY](https://github.com/model-checking/kani/security/policy) for more information.